Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-Three independent approaches of the diffusion question {in the Mather setting} were developed recently, see \cite{C,KZ,Mar2}.
-We shall also acknowledge the fundamental role played by Mather in the development of the field, and in providing many ideas and inspiration \cite{Ma04,Ma10,Ma12}.
-A common feature of the works \cite{C,KZ,Mar2} is the use of ``hyperbolic cylinders'' which form ``chains'' intersecting the open sets $O_i$.
-Once the existence of such chains is shown (under appropriate nondegeneracy conditions on $f$), proving the existence of diffusing orbits amounts to proving the existence of orbits ``drifting along the cylinders as well as from one cylinder to the next'', possibly under additional nondegeneracy conditions on $f$.
+Three independent approaches of the diffusion problem in the {\em a priori} stable setting were developed recently: see \cite{C19,KZ,Mar2} and references therein.
+A common feature of the works \cite{C19,KZ,Mar2} is the use of ``normally hyperbolic cylinders'' which form ``chains'' intersecting the open sets $O_i$.
+Once the existence of such chains of cylinders is shown (under appropriate nondegeneracy conditions on $f$), proving the existence of diffusing orbits amounts to proving the existence of orbits ``drifting along the cylinders as well as from one cylinder to the next'', possibly under additional nondegeneracy conditions on $f$.

-The very definition of hyperbolic cylinders and chains is not the same in the three approaches, mainly regarding the invariance condition of the cylinders under the Hamiltonian flow.
-Here we consider {\em genuinely invariant, compact $3$-dimensional cylinders with boundary}, to which the usual notion of normal hyperbolicity applies and yields the existence of well-defined asymptotic manifolds.
-This enables us to define homoclinic and heteroclinic connections between cylinders, and to set out a natural geometric definition for a chain.
+The very definition of normally hyperbolic cylinders and chains is {\em not} the same in the three approaches, mainly regarding the invariance condition of the cylinders under the Hamiltonian flow.
+In \cite{Mar2} the cylinders are $3$-dimensional, {\em genuinely invariant}, normally hyperbolic and compact (with boundary), which ensures the existence of well-defined asymptotic manifolds, namely the center-stable and center-unstable manifolds consisting of orbits that approach the cylinder in forward and backward time, respectively.

-The upshot of our approach is that, modulo an adapted shadowing process, proving the existence of diffusing orbits for (\ref{eq:hampert}) along chains of $3$-dimensional cylinders amounts to proving the existence of pseudo-orbits, generated by certain polysystems\footnote{polysystems are also called Iterated Function Systems by several authors}, which drift along chains of $2$-dimensional annuli.
-These polysystems can be described as random iteration of a family of maps that are associated to the homoclinic and heteroclinic connections and to the dynamics restricted to the annuli.
-Thus, our method of proving the existence of diffusing orbits can be viewed as a generalization of Moeckel's method on generic drift on Cantor sets of annuli (see \cite{M02}), which itself generalizes the Birkhoff theory of twist maps to polysystems.

-The present paper considers the problem of generic drift in an abstract setting, while \cite{Mar2} implements our present results to prove the existence of diffusing orbits for Hamiltonians (\ref{eq:hampert}) under cusp-residual conditions on the perturbation.

-The conditions we impose to our chains are also satisfied by the usual examples of {\em a priori} unstable systems (see \cite{Mar3,LM}).
-In this respect, the present work is also an abstract approach of the problems considered in \cite{ChierchiaG94,Bessi1996,Berti2003,B08,BKZ13,BT99,CY09,DLS00,DLS06a,DLS06b,FM03, GT14,GL06,GR13,GLS,M02,T04}, amongst others.
-In particular, our approach has the following distinguished features: 1mm -- it uses homoclinic and heteroclinic ``maps'' that are only locally defined in general; 1mm -- it does not require any precise knowledge on the invariant objects other than invariant tori for the dynamics restricted to the cylinders; 1mm -- it does not require any information on the angle of the splitting of the stable and unstable manifolds of the invariant tori, which can be arbitrarily small; 1mm